 Before coming to Italy, or while you are lazing about on the beach, become familiar which the cuisine in the area of Italy in which you find yourself – menus change from one region to another and while some dishes can be found all over Italy, the most interesting are often only to be found in the areas in which they are specialties.

-You can even use this book to help you out with those Italian eateries in your own country which have menus in Italian – Italian restaurants in San Francisco have a habit of doing this apparently.
+You can even use this book to help you out with an Italian restaurant menu in eateries in your own country which have menus in Italian – Italian restaurants in San Francisco have a habit of doing this apparently.

 Do yourself a favor and order a copy before coming to Italy, or why not give a copy as a gift to a friend who is Italy bound?
 It’s not expensive either: Eating & Drinking in Italy: Italian Menu Translator & Restaurant Guide and there’s a handy Kindle edition too: Eating & Drinking in Italy: Italian Menu Translator & Restaurant Guide

 The only time this book is not likely to be of much help is when you find yourself in a restaurant with a ‘spoken’ menu and such eateries are not that uncommon in Italy.
 Still, after having studied Eating and Drinking in Italy a little, you’ll stand a fighting chance of understanding just what is on that spoken menu.

 *Cartoccio is a spaghetti and seafood dish cooked in paper and it is delicious!